 The following task table lists common Hyperion Essbase security tasks which were not discussed at length in this chapter.
 The corresponding MaxL statements for completing those tasks are shown on the right.
-For the exact syntax and usage of MaxL statements, consult the MaxL Language Reference in the Technical Reference in the docs directory.
+For the exact syntax and usage of MaxL statements, consult the MaxL documentation in the online Technical Reference in the DOCS directory.
+If you did not install the Technical Reference, see the standalone MaxL Language Reference in the DOCS\Technef\MaxL directory.

-For general information about Hyperion Essbase security, see the Essbase Database Administrator's Guide.
+For general information about Hyperion Essbase security, see the Hyperion Essbase Database Administrator's Guide.

+Tasks MaxL Statements Create or copy users or groups create user, create group Edit or rename users or groups alter user, alter group Delete users or groups drop user, drop group View a list of users or groups display user, display group View group membership information display user in group Enable or disable a user name alter user Change a user's password or settings alter user Log out a user or all users alter system Change global password and login management settings alter system Create, copy, or edit filters create filter Delete filters drop filter

-MaxL Statements
+Security Management With MaxL

-create user, create group

-alter user, alter group

-drop user, drop group

-display user, display group

-display user in group

-alter user

-alter user

-alter system

-Tasks MaxL Statements

-Change global password and login management settings alter system

-Create, copy, or edit filters create filter

-Delete filters drop filter
+Chapter